craigerskine/pxl.media/content/games/the-binding-of-isaac-afterbirth.md

 ---
-title: The Binding of Isaac: Afterbirth+
+title: 'The Binding of Isaac: Afterbirth+'
 platform: switch
 genre:
   - action-adventure